Back to basics.

 This trunk uses 2x2 weave pattern on most parts as it easily conforms to complex curvatures.
 It's the case here once more.

-The unexposed carbon work is fine - but not flawless, further reminding us of their philosophy.
+The unexposed carbon work is fine - but not flawless.

 OEM fitment* > all.

-It's no different here - however, it's taken to another level of complexity on a trunk due to the intersection with the backglass, quarter panels, rear bumper, lights, locks, emblems and inner components making up the fully assembly trunk.
+It's most critical on. trunk as the level of complexity is higher than most body panels due to the intersection with the backglass, quarter panels, rear bumper, lights, locks, emblems and inner components making up the fully assembly trunk.
 This is where I've had issues with every other trunk I've seen.

 How inner lights fit dictates how the trunk to quarter panel gap will loop.
 This is looking promising.